Principles and standards

 - community members with Currie Community and Balerno High School learners at an event held on 19 June 2019.

-The school presented their vision for the new school to the parents in partnership meeting on 30 October 2019 and has done the first of two workshops with learners on 4 November 2019.
+The school presented their vision for the new school to the parents in partnership meeting on 30 October 2019.

-In November we asked parents, teachers, learners and the community to help shape the brief for the school by filling out online questionnaires, we attended the South West Villages Living Well drop-in event at Currie Kirk, Gibson Craig Hall on 7 November 2019 and shared the school's vision and the questionnaire with attendees and helped them fill out the community questionnaire if they wanted assistance.
+In November 2019 we asked parents, teachers, learners and the community to help shape the brief for the school by filling out online questionnaires.
+We attended the South West Villages Living Well drop-in event at Currie Kirk, Gibson Craig Hall on 7 November 2019 and shared the school's vision and the questionnaire with attendees.

 In January 2020 we met with the headteachers and parent council chairs of Currie High School, Woodlands and the cluster primary schools to start planning our engagement program with the parents, staff and learners of the school community.
-We plan to hold further talks with parents, locals and learners throughout the briefing and design process.
+Further talks with parents, locals and learners were held throughout the briefing and design process.

 The architect and landscape architect shared the progress so far on the design of the new school and grounds, further consultation is planned so these designs and concept images are subject to change.